cheyanneshariat/pcebs/README.md

 ## Notes
 - All masses are in solar units ($M_\odot$), radii in solar units ($R_\odot$), periods in days or hours as specified.
 - Timescales are given in gigayears (Gyr).
-- WD and MS parameters are derived independently via SED fitting.
+- WD and MS parameters are derived via 2-component SED fitting.

 ---